welldone-cloud/aws-list-resources/README.md

 # aws-list-resources

 Uses the AWS Cloud Control API to list resources that are present in a given AWS account and region(s).
 Discovered resources are written to a JSON result file.
+See example result file [here](doc/example_results.json).

 ## Usage